Far Mountain, `Fission` Moon Mountain District Cabernet Sauvignon

 Producer

 The Cabernet Sauvignon is handled gently and destemmed to keep the berries whole.
-This approach is dictated by the Alta Vista vineyard which has numerous expositions and different mutations of Cabernet Sauvignon.
-To ensure these complexities are accentuated, open-top fermenters are used with limited punch downs and pump overs so as not to force extraction.
-The wine matures in barrels, of which 27% are new and the remainder are one, two and three years old.
+This approach is dictated by the Alta Vista vineyard, which has numerous expositions and different mutations of Cabernet Sauvignon.
+The wine then ages in barrels, of which 27% are new.
 The resulting wine is earthy and fragrant with a core of expressive blackberry fruit and refined tannins.

 Vineyards